 The Newberry Library, founded in 1887, is a privately endowed independent research library dedicated primarily to study in the humanities.
-Its collections comprise more than 1.5 million volumes and 5 million manuscripts, with a strong general collection focused on Europe and the Americas from the late Middle Ages to the twentieth century.
-The Newberry's internationally noted special collections include materials in the following fields: discovery, exploration, and settlement of the New World; history of Native Americans; the American West; family and community history; literature and history of the Midwest, especially the Chicago Renaissance; the Renaissance in Europe; Portuguese and Luso-Brazilian history; cartography; music history and theory; printing; and early philology and linguistics.
+Its collections comprise more than 1.5 million volumes, 5 million manuscripts, and 300,000 historic maps, with a strong general collection focused on Europe and the Americas from the late Middle Ages to the twentieth century.
+The Newberry's internationally noted special collections include materials in the following fields: European discovery, exploration, and settlement of the Americas; American literature and history; local history, family history, and genealogy; American Indian history and literature; the Renaissance; the French Revolution; Portuguese and Brazilian history; British literature and history; the history of cartography; the history and theory of music; the history of printing; and early philology and linguistics.
 A variety of fellowships, conferences, and seminars enriches the Newberry's academic community.
-Three NEH fellowships are available for 2006-2007.
+Three NEH fellowships are available for 2008-2009.